Is It Safe To Eat Muskmelon In Pregnancy? And How To Eat?

 Is It Safe To Eat Muskmelon During Pregnancy?

 Yes, you can eat muskmelon but in moderation.
 They are extremely beneficial during pregnancy and provide the best of nutrients while catering to the taste buds.
 Moderate in calorie count and high in nutritional value, muskmelon is good for pregnant women.
-These are one of the to-be-eaten fruits for the growth and development of your baby.
+It is one of the best fruits to eat during pregnancy for the growth and development of your baby.

 However, do not be surprised if your doctor tells you to avoid the fruit, as it could contain listeria bacteria on the outside.
 It is safe as long as you wash well, peel the outer cover, cut, slice and eat the inside pulp carefully.